Available in VPC

 - For CSV files, you cannot estimate the number of null values or true/false entries.

-- [Optimization]: Perform the Iceberg file optimization feature (only Iceberg table format exposed).
+- [Optimization] tab menu: Perform the Iceberg file optimization feature (only Iceberg table format displayed).

-- Merge files: A feature that combines data files that have been divided into multiple files for more efficient file management and improved performance.
+- Merge files: A feature that improves file management efficiency and performance by merging data files that are divided into multiple files.
 Only files smaller than the merge threshold are selected for merging.
 (The default merge threshold is 100 MB, and its unit is MB.)Caution

 - If the merge threshold is too large, files are merged every time the merge operation runs, causing snapshots to be created even when no file changes have occurred.